 - Circadian mal-alignment: Some people are either morning types (they find it relatively easy to get up early in the morning but also go to bed early) or evening types (they go to bed later and find it difficult with early starts).
 However, evening types are twice as likely to develop type 2 diabetes compared to morning types3

-Here Are 7 Easy Steps to Better Sleep with Type 2 Diabetes
+Here Are 7 Easy Steps to Better Sleep

 - Get a sleep assist device, like a CPAP (continuous positive airwave pressure) on recommendation from your GP.
 This can help in reducing blood pressure and HbA1C levels2